ExodusOSS/bytes/README.md

  * `TextEncoder` does not support a fatal mode per spec, it always performs replacement.

-   This is not suitable for hashing, cryptography or consensus applications.\
+   That is not suitable for hashing, cryptography or consensus applications.\
    Otherwise there would be non-equal strings with equal signatures and hashes — the collision is caused by the lossy transform of a JS string to bytes.
    Those also survive e.g. `JSON.stringify`/`JSON.parse` or being sent over network.